Ready, fire, aim!!

 How is your content broken down in terms of aims?

 You need to decide how you’re going to divide your aims up (SMART, remember?) and stick to it.
 So, if you want 60 per cent of your social content to generate sales and you’re planning five social posts a day, you should stick to the ratio.

 (If you’re unsure about this, the rule of thirds never hurts: one-third sales and promotion, one-third sharing ideas and stories, one-third personal interactions with your audience).

 Once you’ve got your schedule in place and you start creating, you’ll be able to measure your results and adjust accordingly.

 There are multiple ways to track your social campaign:

 - Your click-throughs to the app page or your website

 - The amount of positive comments you receive

 The key is to always measure what YOU’RE trying to achieve.
 If you’re running social media to create sales, then – in the end – nothing else matters.
 If you just want likes and shares, do whatever’s necessary to get them.

-Remember, your goals can adjust over time.
+Remember, your app marketing plan goals can adjust over time.
 It might be you want to initially build up a brand but – once you’ve done that – you’d prefer to make use of all those followers and turn them into sales.